Shaukat-Shaikh/Chat_bot/readme.md

 ![Document Summarization](images.png)

-A simple, intelligent web app that uses **Gemini 2.0 Flash LLM** and **LangGraph orchestration** to summarize documents.
+A simple, intelligent web app that uses **Qwen-QWQ-32B via Grok API** and **LangGraph orchestration** to summarize documents.
 Users can upload `.txt` files or enter text directly, and choose the summarization style.

 ---